mmistakes/minimal-mistakes/docs/_docs/04-upgrading.md

 If you're using the [Ruby Gem]({{ "/docs/quick-start-guide/#ruby-gem-method" | absolute_url }}) or [remote theme]({{ "/docs/quick-start-guide/#github-pages-method" | absolute_url }}) versions of Minimal Mistakes, upgrading is fairly painless.

-To check which version you are currently using, view the source of your built site and you should something similar to:
+To check which version you are currently using, view the source of your built site and you should see something similar to:

 ```
 <!--